-The SDRP was funded at 50% of the statutory funding allowance in fiscal year 2020, at 0% in fiscal year 2021, approximately 42% in fiscal year 2022, and the Governor's proposed fiscal year 2023 budget has a funding level of 100%.
-Other than University of Alaska reimbursements, the TIDSRA was not funded in fiscal year 2020, 2021, or 2022 and the Governor's proposed fiscal vear 2023 budget again does not fund the program.
-Based on the statutory framework of the programs the analysis in this publication continues to assume that the authorized amounts will be paid in the future.
-The SDRP funding is subject to annual appropriation and less than full funding was appropriated in fiscal years 1983, 1986 through 1991, 2017, 2020, 2021, and 2022.
+The SDRP was funded at 50% of the statutory funding allowance in fiscal year 2020, at 0% in fiscal year 2021, approximately 42% in fiscal year 2022, and the fiscal year 2023 and 2024 amounts were funded at 100%.
+Other than certain University of Alaska reimbursements, the TIDSRA was not funded in fiscal year 2020, 2021, or 2022 and the fiscal year 2023 and 2024 amounts were funded at 100%.
+Based on the statutory framework of the programs, the analysis in this publication continues to assume that the authorized amounts will be paid over the forecast period.
+The SDRP funding is subject to annual appropriation and partial funding has been appropriated in fiscal years 1983, 1986 through 1991, 2017, 2020 and 2022, with no appropriation in fiscal year 2021.
 During years of partial, or no funding, municipal revenues must be used to pay this debt service.
-As of June 30, 2021, approximately \$561.0 million of municipal general obligation bonds with annual debt service of approximately \$81.3 million in FY 2022 gradually diminishing to the final year's payment of \$300 thousand in 2039 are eligible for reimbursement under the SDRP and \$19 million of University and municipal general obligation bonds with \$3.6 million in annual payment in fiscal year 2022 gradually diminishing through final maturity in 2031 are eligible for reimbursement under the TIDSRA.
+In a 2022 supplemental appropriation, there was a "backfill" for prior year offsets occurring during fiscal years 2017 and 2020 through 2022.
+As of June 30, 2023, approximately \$433.6 million of municipal general obligation bonds with annual debt service of approximately \$66.2 million in FY 2024 gradually diminishing to the final year's payment of \$200 thousand in 2041 are eligible for reimbursement under the SDRP and approximately \$13.6 million of University and municipal general obligation bonds with approximately \$3.6 million in annual payment in fiscal year 2024 gradually diminishing through final maturity in 2031 are eligible for reimbursement under the TIDSRA.
 The SDRP has existed since 1970 and provides varying levels of municipal reimbursement for qualified school construction projects' debt service from the general fund.
-The program is currently in a moratorium on additional participation.
+The program is currently in a moratorium on additional participation through July 1, 2025.

-On June 30, 2021, there was \$1,096.5 million of moral obligation debt of the State, \$585.1 million of State revenue and university debt, and \$1,658.4 million of State agency debt.
+On June 30, 2023, there was \$1,220.7 million of moral obligation debt of the State, \$479.1 million of State revenue and university debt, and \$2,642.8 million of State agency debt.